williamnoble/lets-jaegar/readme.md

-A simple example for using OpenTrace and Jaegar.
+A simple example for using OpenTrace and Jaeger.

 ```shell
 docker build -t service-one -f service-one/Dockerfile .